lupyuen/lupyuen.github.io/src/privilege.md

 _Is the UART Base Address correct?_

-Absolutely it's correct.
+It's correct.
 Previously we validated the __16550 UART Base Address for JH7110__...

 - [__"UART Controller on Star64"__](https://lupyuen.github.io/articles/nuttx2#uart-controller-on-star64)